 In 1939, Lou Gehrig stood in front of 62,000 Yankees fans and delivered one of the most poignant speeches in the history of sports.
-82 years have passed and over 400,000 people in the US have died from ALS since Lou Gehrig made his speech.
+Over 400,000 people in the US have died from ALS since Lou Gehrig made his speech.
 ALS does not discriminate and can affect anyone at any time.
 Every 90 minutes, someone else is diagnosed and every 90 minutes we lose another far too early to this disease.